 Table of Contents

-- Trade off between Inflation and Employment
+- A trade-off between Inflation and Employment

-- Aggregate demand, Supply, and the Phillips curve
+- Aggregate Demand, Supply, and the Phillips curve

 - Phillips Curve Equation

-- Long Run Phillips Curve
+- Phillips Curve in Long Run

 According to a common explanation, short-term tradeoff, arises because some prices are slow to adjust.

 To curb the Economy, the government reduces the quantity of money in the economy.
 In the long run, the only result of this policy change will be a fall in the overall level of prices.